-- Lower the machine and machine parts when raised and unsecured.

-- → This prevents unintentional falling.

-- 2. Switch off the tractor engine.

-- 3. Remove the tractor ignition key.

-- 4. Apply the tractor parking brake.

-- 5. Secure the machine against unintentional rolling (only attached machine)

-- by applying the parking brake (if fitted) or by using wheel chocks, if the terrain is level.
+- 1. Lower the machine and machine parts when raised and unsecured. - → This prevents unintentional falling. - 2.
+Switch off the tractor engine. - 3.
+Remove the tractor ignition key. - 4.
+Apply the tractor parking brake. - 5.
+Secure the implement against rolling away unintentional (only if the implement is hitched) - By using the wheel chocks on level terrain or with the parking brake if fitted. - o By using wheel chocks and the parking brake on very uneven terrain or on a slope.